videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 ​
   // send Request to participant function sendRequest() {
-    // Pass the participantId of the participant to whom you want to capture an image
+    // Pass the participantId of the participant whose image you want to capture
-    // Here, it will be Participant B id, because we want to capture the the image of Participant B publish("Sending request to capture image", { persist: false, sendOnly: [participantId] });
+    // Here, it will be Participant B's id, as you want to capture the image of Participant B publish("Sending request to capture image", { persist: false, sendOnly: [participantId] });
   };